How to Use Animation in Mobile Apps

 Displaying a Hierarchy of UI Elements

-Animation is frequently put to use to show motion that indicates how one UI element relates to another.
+Mobile animation is frequently put to use to show motion that indicates how one UI element relates to another.
 In a nutshell, it reflects hierarchy — a relationship between parent and child elements on a mobile screen.

 Navigation transitions are such motions.
 They take place when a user moves from one screen to another in an app.